gabrielgrant/mayday-2.0-onboarding/README.md

 # Onboarding

-This README outlines the details of collaborating on this Ember application.
+The Mayday onboarding process collects volunteers' info, connects them to their local rep and gets them registered for an orientation event.

-A short introduction of this app could easily go here.
+The rest of this README outlines the details of collaborating on this application.

 ## Prerequisites